 |Check Price on Amazon||Check Price:||Check Price on Amazon|

-If you are undecided about whether it is better to buy the Wilson Pro Staff 97 or the Yonex VCORE Pro 97H 330, then I have listed some recommendations below based on different player levels and playing styles.
+If you are undecided about whether it is better to buy the PS97 or the 97H, then I have listed some of my recommendations below based on different player levels and playing styles.

-Which Racket is Better for Beginners
+Which is Better for Beginners?

 As a beginner, you will be much better off if you buy a lighter racket such as a Wilson Clash 100 that will help you generate more power on your shots and will be more forgiving if you don’t hit the ball in the sweet spot every time.

-Which Racket is Better for Intermediate Players
+Which is Better for Intermediate Players?

-Which Racket is Better for Advanced Players
+Which is Better for Advanced Players?

 I think advanced players will love both these rackets as they offer great control and feel on your shots.

-However, the difference isn’t huge and probably had more to do with the fact that I am used to playing with Wilson Pro Staff rackets.
+However, the difference isn’t huge and probably had more to do with the fact that I am used to playing with Pro Staff rackets.

-Which Racket is Better for Aggressive Baseliner/Counterpunchers
+Which is Better for Aggressive Baseliners/Counterpunchers?